ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 ---
 category: builds-migration
-menu-title: Migration to v28.x
+menu-title: Migration to v29.x
 order: 95
 ---

 # Migration to CKEditor 5 v29.0.0

-This migration guide enumerates the most important changes that require your attention when upgrading to CKEditor 5 v28.0.0 due to changes introduced in the {@link module:image/image~Image} plugin and some other image-related features.
+This migration guide enumerates the most important changes that require your attention when upgrading to CKEditor 5 v29.0.0 due to changes introduced in the {@link module:image/image~Image} plugin and some other image-related features.

-For the entire list of the changes introduced in version 28.0.0 of the CKEditor 5 see the [changelog](TODO:link).
+For the entire list of the changes introduced in version 29.0.0 of the CKEditor 5 see the changelog (TODO:link).

 To see the new editor UI for the images visit the {@link features/images-overview image feature guide}, especially:
 * Images in the structured content, (TODO:link)
 * Images in the document-like content (TODO:link)

 ## Inline images

-From the 28.0.0 version, the existing {@link module:image/image~Image} plugin loads two independent plugins - {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock}, therefore both of them are included in all of the {@link builds/guides/overview#available-builds predefined editor builds} by default.
+From the 29.0.0 version, the existing {@link module:image/image~Image} plugin loads two independent plugins - {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock}, therefore both of them are included in all of the {@link builds/guides/overview#available-builds predefined editor builds} by default.
 * The {@link module:image/imageinline~ImageInline} is a newly introduced plugin supporting an inline `<img>` tag nested in any {@link framework/guides/deep-dive/schema#defining-advanced-rules-in-checkchild-callbacks `$block` element} in the editor.
 In the model, it is represented by an `imageInline` element.
 * The {@link module:image/imageblock~ImageBlock} maintains the functionality of the previous {@link module:image/image~Image} plugin.
 In the model, the previous `image` element is renamed to `imageBlock`.